Milena Warthon: Musical style

-Wharton's music is in the pop andino genre, a fusion of pop and Andean music.
+Warthon's music is in the pop andino genre, a fusion of pop and Andean music.
 She coined the term.
 She has described her fusion music project as experimental in its early stages; she tried incorporating different genres into her music, including rock, reggae, reggaeton, criolla, and pop.

 Among her influences, she has cited North American pop, Spanish-language pop, cumbia, Peruvian music, and Andean music.
 She has cited Soledad Pastorutti as an influence in her fusion style, and said that she admires the work of Andean composer Pelo d'Ambrosio.